-A discount rate of 3.25% was used for 2016 and 2015.
+A discount rate of 3.25 percent was used for 2017 and 2016.

-Note 5: Beneficial Interest in Assets Held by Others
+Note 5: Investments and Beneficial Interest in Assets Held by Others

 The Symphony has certain assets being held at the Greater Kansas City Community Foundation and holds a beneficial interest in those assets.
 Certain beneficial interests are considered board designated, temporarily restricted and permanently restricted within the financial statements.
 See Note 13.
 The fair value of the retained beneficial interest included in the statements of financial position and investment income included in the statements of activities is as follows: